Last Tuesday I had a really bad four hours that led to clarity, direction and peace.

 And seriously, keep this reality close to your heart:

 Regardless of what the “happy” experts say, it’s not possible or healthy to be happy and positive 100% of the time.
-We need to freak out sometimes and kick up some dust because we’re granted a new perspective and outlook once the dust settles.
+We need to freak the fuck out sometimes and kick up some dust because we’re granted a new perspective and outlook once that dust settles.

 - It enables us to make hard but necessary decisions.

-- It makes us to apologize for being an asshole.
+- It helps us apologize for being an asshole.